 However, since then, they have been used repeatedly and in any different way, so that it is impossible to establish how they had originally looked or were created.

 Some caves have windows and doors and cut-out seats or beds, which were probably once grave slabs.
 Others are not more than cut-out cavities.
 The locals also lived in them time and time.

 In the year 823 AD, the Saracens landed in Matala, from where they besieged and destroyed the provincial capital of Gortys and finally conquered Crete.
 In WW2, the caves were used as ammunition dumps.

 But the caves of Matala became only really famous in the 1960s when they were the abode of a large international hippy community.
 It was supposed that Cat Stevens, Bob Dylan, and Joni Mitchell were here (‘they’re playing the scratchy rock and roll’ from the 1971 album ‘Blue’).

-The last ‘real’ hippy here was Scotty until a few years ago.
+One of the last ‘real’ hippy here was Scotty until a few years ago.
 He arrived at Matala in 1964 and had spent his time on earth here until a few years before his death at the age of 76 in 2016.

 The time of the great Hippy community ended only when the Greek authorities placed the site under monument protection and shut down.
 The Hippies moved on to the palm beach of Vai for a limited time.

 Today, the caves are fenced and can be visited daily from 10am to 7pm from April to September (entry 2 Euros).
 At night there is a police patrol, and they are illuminated by floodlight, so that no one can enter there anymore.

 In winter, however, the site is often not locked and can be visited at any time.